rincemathew/uneducated-coder/undeucated/8.3. COMMON PART 3/readme.md

 Why using this in computer
 Transistors and switches
 Unary
+In computer science, "unary" refers to operations or systems that involve a single operand or element.
+A unary operator acts on one operand to produce a result, as seen with operators like the increment (++), decrement (--), and negation (-) in programming languages.
+The unary numeral system is a different concept where a number is represented by a sequence of identical symbols, with the number of symbols directly corresponding to the number's value.
 UTF-8
 Unicode is a character set that aims to represent every character from every writing system in the world.
 UTF-8 is one of the ways to encode these Unicode characters into a format that computers can understand. event driven architecture